 Madysta Télécom ltée v.
 Commission des normes, de l’équité, de la santé et de la sécurité du travail; 2020 QCCA 183: This appeal considered the issue of derivative jurisdictions under s.
 92(10) of the Constitution Act, 1867.
 The issue before the Court was whether the appellant, Madysta Télécom ltée (“Madysta”), was within federal jurisdiction, such that it cannot be charged with the Quebec Safety Code for Construction Companies.
 The appellant was responsible for the installation and maintenance of telecommunication infrastructure for four federally-regulated telecommunication companies (the “Clients”).
 The appellant argued that it was within federal jurisdiction by ways of derivative jurisdiction, since it was an integral part of four federal undertakings.
 The Court of Appeal held that the appellant was within provincial jurisdiction.
 First, precedents showed that “federal undertaking” means a single business, not an industry or a group of businesses.
 No more than 70% of the appellant’s operations were devoted to a single client, which was insufficient to demonstrate that it was integral to a federal undertaking.
 Second, although the Clients were integral to the appellant’s operations, the appellant was not integral to the Clients’ operations (see: Tessier Ltée v.
 Quebec).
 The contracts between Madysta and its Clients were not exclusive or essential, since the Clients are able to choose between the appellant and its competitors through tendering processes.
 The appeal was dismissed.
 Leave to appeal to the Supreme Court of Canada has been dismissed.

 R v.
 J.F., 2020 QCCA 666: This appeal examined how s.
 11(b) of the Charter should be applied when an accused receives a new trial.
 The accused (respondent) received a new trial when his first acquittal was overturned on appeal.
 At his second trial, the accused filed a motion to stay, alleging that his s.
 11(b) rights were violated.
 The trial judge found that the accused’s s.
 11(b) rights were violated when accounting for the delays of both trials.
 The Crown appealed, arguing that only the second trial’s delays should be counted for the purposes of s.
 11(b).
 The Crown also argued that the accused implicitly waived his s.
 11(b) rights for the first trial, since he did not file his motion to stay until the second trial.
 The Court of Appeal agreed that the delays for each trial should have been considered separately.
 However, the late filing of a motion to stay cannot, in itself, amount to a waiver of the accused’s constitutional rights.
 The Court found that the delays in the first trial violated s.
 11(b), and found it unnecessary to consider the delays of the second trial.
 The appeal was dismissed.
-Leave to appeal to the Supreme Court of Canada has been granted.
+Leave to appeal to the Supreme Court of Canada was granted and the decision was released May 6, 2022.
+The SCC allowed the appeal and ruled that when an accused undergoes a new second trial on the same charge, the “constitutional clock” restarts in all but exceptional cases.

 Catellier v.
 R, 2020 QCCA 850: The issue on appeal was whether the police violated the appellant’s s.
 10(b) rights by failing to give an adequate “Prosper warning”.
 The police must provide their detainees with a reasonable opportunity to consult counsel before questioning them, as per s.
 10(b) of the Charter.
 If the detainee is unable to reach their counsel after diligent attempts to contact them, and decides to proceed with questioning without counsel, the police have a duty to expressly remind the detainee of their s.
 10(b) rights (Prosper warning).
 The detainee must then waive their right to counsel with full knowledge of their rights.
 In the present case, the police took reasonable steps to facilitate contact between the appellant and his lawyer, starting at 11:40 am.
 When the appellant’s lawyer failed to respond two hours later, a police officer offered the appellant the chance to call a different lawyer or a duty counsel.
 The appellant indicated that he understood this offer, but insisted on speaking with his own lawyer.
 The appellant entered into questioning without a lawyer, and was later convicted for a break-and-enter.
 The Court of Appeal held that the police’s offer constituted a proper Prosper warning, and the appellant waived his right to counsel with full knowledge of his rights.
 The appellant could have been more diligent in exercising his right to counsel.
 The appeal was dismissed.
 Leave to appeal to the Supreme Court of Canada was also dismissed.